"The tragic reality is that hundreds of parents were deported to Central America without their children."

-Here are 5 powerful ways to help these kids:
+Here are 5 powerful ways to help immigrant kids separated from their families:

 1. Call your representatives